-You can make these with cookie cutters, too!
+You can make these gluten-free molasses cookies (and the regular version) with cookie cutters, too!
 If you want to do that, you definitely need to chill the dough first for a few hours to make it easier to roll out and handle.

 I wish I could say that this recipe is my own original creation but I’ve been making it since I was about 10 years old and have no idea where it came from.
 I looked for the source but I think I’ve made too many changes over the years to recognize the original.
 If anyone recognizes it, please let me know!